Prrr: Personal Random Rewards for Blockchain Reporting: Personal Random Rewards for Reporting

 Assume that an epoch begins at step~$1$ and spans $T$ steps.
 The protocol is parameterized by a publication period $T_{\textit{Pub}}$ (Figure~\ref{fig:progress}).

-\begin{itemize} \item \textbf{Report Generation Window:} Publishers may begin generating reports starting from step $1$.
-We can enforce this by requiring reports to include the block hash of $\Includedtx^{1}$, which is only available after the creation of this block. \item \textbf{Report Publication Window:} The smart contract will only process published reports starting from step $T_{\textit{Pub}}$.
+\begin{itemize} \item \textbf{Report-Generation Window:} Publishers may begin generating reports starting from step $1$.
+We can enforce this by requiring reports to include the block hash of $\Includedtx^{1}$, which is only available after the creation of this block. \item \textbf{Report-Publication Window:} The smart contract will only process published reports starting from step $T_{\textit{Pub}}$.
 Once the protocol reaches the end of the epoch (after step $T$) or the smart contract receives any report, this window closes, and participants should not take any further actions. \end{itemize}

 This timeline provides publishers with adequate time to prepare reports before competing for inclusion.
 Otherwise, if one publisher can generate reports faster than others, they could publish their reports first and secure the reward, leading to centralization.